brian-beeler/privoxy-pilot-macos/README.md

     `cp /usr/local/etc/privoxy/config.original /usr/local/etc/privoxy/config`

+2. Config that config.original is the same as the installed config file:

+    `md5 -q config | diff - config.md5`

+    If you see no output then the two files are identical and the as installed Privoxy config file has been restored.
+Continue to step 3.

+    If you see an output with two md5 checksums then the as installed Privoxy config file has not been restored.
+Decompress the compressed backup of config.original:

+    `gzip -dk /usr/local/etc/privoxy/config.original.gz`

+    Now rerun the md5 checksum check command above.
+If there is no output it means the newly uncompressed config.original is the original config file.
+Following step 1 to copy config.original to config and continue to step 3.

-2. Start Privoxy from brew:
+3. Start Privoxy from brew:

     `brew services start privoxy`

-3. If you see "==> Successfully started privoxy" then it's possible that there was a problem in the previous config file.
+   If you see "==> Successfully started privoxy" then it's possible there was a problem in the previous config file.
+Continue to step 4.

-   If you don't since Privoxy has been returned to its original installation state that's where the problem lies.
+   After restoring the original Privoxy configuration if you don't see "==> Successfully started privoxy" then something has gone wrong with Privoxy or Homebrew in its management of Privoxy.
 The first place to check is the Privoxy [documentation](https://www.privoxy.org/user-manual/index.html).
 Also refer to the Homebrew [documentation](https://docs.brew.sh/) and their [community group](https://github.com/orgs/Homebrew/discussions).

 4. On the Mac that is hosting Privoxy try going to "ads.com".
 You should see the Privoxy block page.
 This means Privoxy is working.